Darna: General Borgo's "Super Soldiers"(2022 TV Series)

+She is the devoted General Borgo's lieutenant.
+She do all the work for him by recruiting, manipulating "extras" and patrolling Nueva Esperanza to get the white stone from its protector.
+She possesses superhuman strength, shows impressive combat skills and shapeshifting abilities.

 Merchandising

 Funko Pop!

 The Darna x Funko Pop! vinyl figurine was first announced on the second day of ToyCon 2019 on June 29, 2019, at the SMX Convention Center in Pasay in a panel celebrating Darna's 70th anniversary.
 On July 25, 2019, ABS-CBN, the media company producing the new Darna movie, announced that the figurine by US-based toy manufacturer Funko will be exclusively available in the Philippines during Fun Con 2019 through Big Boys Toy Store from August 2 to 4, 2019.

-Darna is the first-ever Filipino superhero to have this most sought-after licensed pop culture collectible.
+Darna was the first Filipino superhero to have this most sought-after licensed pop culture collectible.
 Funko replicated Darna's trademark look created by artist Nestor Redondo, complete with a red helmet that has a gold winged medallion to match her iconic two-piece red bikini that has gold stars on each brassiere cap; gold cuff bracelets; a gold medallion belt with a white loincloth in the middle; and red knee-high boots with golden lining.
 The Funko Darna launch comes nearly a month after Jane De Leon was announced as the lead for Star Cinema's movie on the superhero.
 ABS-CBN even had the new Darna, Jane De Leon, do a Funko Pop! unboxing video of the superhero.
 Darna Funko Pop!—under the heading, Ravelo Komiks Universe, listed as No. 23 in Funko Pop Comics— was released alongside a glow-in-the-dark edition of the barong-wearing Jollibee Funko Pop! in time for the Philippine Independence Day celebration in June.

 Aside from the Darna Funko Pop! toy, other Darna collectibles are also available such as the Darna Card Game, statuettes, shirts, and other novelty items.